1 Bereavement guide

 - leaving money to charity.

-Find information and resources on how bereavement and grief may be affected by the pandemic:
+Find information and resources on bereavement and grief:

-- Coronavirus: information, advice and guidance on supporting bereaved children and young people
+- Information, advice and guidance on supporting bereaved children and young people

 Some of the keys areas are on these pages, but the guide includes much more detailed information and advice.